List of places of worship in Lewes District: Overview of Lewes and its places of worship

 General Baptists, Unitarians and Calvinistic and Strict Baptists have a long and interconnected history in the district.
 A General Baptist congregation existed in Ditchling in the late 17th century, and a chapel was built c.
 1730.
 A General Baptist chapel built in the Southover area of Lewes from 1741 was associated with it.
 The chapel at Ditchling became Unitarian later in the 18th century, and some members seceded and founded a new Strict Baptist chapel at Wivelsfield.
 Bethel Chapel opened there in 1763 and is still in use.
 Westgate Chapel in Lewes, built c.
 1700 for Presbyterians, also adopted Unitarian views in the 18th century, and members of Southover General Baptist Chapel joined in the early 19th century when their views changed in the same way.
 The old chapel was converted into a house in the 1970s; Westgate Chapel remains in use as a Unitarian place of worship.
 Elsewhere in Lewes town centre, a General Baptist congregation became established in the town centre in 1818 and built the present much-altered Eastgate Baptist Church in 1843.
 Nearby, Jireh Chapel opened in 1805 for Independent Calvinistic Baptists and was extended in 1826.
-The cause declined in the 20th century, and the Free Presbyterian Church of Ulster has used it for worship since 1998.
+The cause declined in the 20th century, and the Free Presbyterian Church of Ulster began using it for worship since 1998.
 The present Jubilee Christian Centre in Barcombe, a modern building, is the successor to a Strict Baptist chapel founded in 1810.
 Other Calvinistic or Strict Baptist churches no longer in religious use can be found in Newick (1834), Ditchling (1867), Lewes (two buildings: c.
 1860 and 1906) and Newhaven (1904).
 In the 20th century, Baptist churches were built in both Newhaven and Seaford in 1901.
 The original building at Newhaven still stands and is used as the church hall of the present church, opened in 1938.
 The chapel in Seaford town centre was demolished in 1973 for commercial development and was replaced by a new circular church building in the East Blatchington area of the town.
 The Countess of Huntingdon's Connexion, another Calvinist group with links to Methodism, is also represented in the district.
 The founder of the group, Selina Hastings, Countess of Huntingdon, lived in Wivelsfield and opened a chapel there in 1778—only the second to be founded, and the oldest survivor (the first, opened in Brighton in 1761, has been demolished).
 Ote Hall Chapel remains in regular use.
 Another Connexion chapel founded around the same time in the Cliffe area of Lewes was demolished in the late 19th century.